 Asthma is a serious condition that can affect people of any age or gender.
 You must be vigilant regarding your symptoms, and be certain to consult good doctors in regards to your condition.

 This article will show you some simple ways you can reduce your asthma symptoms, thus lowering your chances of a serious attack.

 But before you self-diagnose, it is best to talk with your doctor.
 If you have not been diagnosed with asthma, you might find shortness of breath alarming.
 It can be slightly bothersome or stop you in your tracks.
 Be aware that some of these symptoms are also signs for other illnesses.

 While identifying asthma causes is difficult if not impossible, it is important to realize that there are some factors that predispose certain people to this problem.

-Asthma is an inflammatory condition where your bronchiales constrict causing breathing difficulties.
-Your bronchioles become inflamed for a variety of physical, emotional and environmental reasons.
+Asthma is an inflammatory condition where your lungs constrict causing breathing problems.
+Your lungs become inflamed for a variety of physical, emotional and environmental reasons.
 It is not contagious so, you cannot catch it from another person.

 For many people, it becomes prevalent in early childhood or onset as an adult.
 Although it may be similar to other respiratory diseases, it has unique characteristics. ]

 This article will explain some of the reasons asthma attacks occur and will show you how to handle them.
 This will make them easier to deal with.

 Asthma is different for each individual and the intensity and duration of the asthma attack or episode can greatly determine the severity of one’s asthma.

 There are actually four categories that cover the severity of asthma.
 They possess different characteristics as well as need different kinds of intervention and medication.